 Have you ever wished for a faster metabolism, so you can eat more without gaining weight?
 The total number of calories you burn in a given day is your total daily energy expenditure and is often abbreviated TDEE.
-This value varies between individuals.
+This value varies among individuals.
 That’s partially why some people can get by with eating more without gaining weight.
 Total daily energy expenditure takes into account your resting metabolism, the rate at which your body burns energy at rest, as well as other factors that influence thermogenesis, or the rate at which your body uses energy.

 Your resting metabolism is mostly determined by genetics and is also influenced by age, gender, overall body size, and how much muscle you carry on your frame.
 Resting metabolic rate is very similar to basal metabolic rate and is a measure of how many calories your body needs each day just to maintain life.
 For example, it takes energy for your heart to beat, your liver to function, and for you to breathe.
 So, you’re burning calories even when you lie in bed.